 CAUTION The safety messages that follow have CAUTION level hazards.
-These safety messages describe hazardous situations that, if not avoided, could result in minor or moderate injury.
+These safety messages describe hazardous situations that, if not avoided, could result in minor or moderate iniurv.

-Slip/Trip Hazard: Keep the boat free of water, oil, mud and other foreign matter.
+Slip/Trip Hazard: Keep the boat free of water. oil. mud and other foreign matter.
 Do not wax deck and swim platform surfaces.
 Remove anything that creates slippery areas around the boat.

-The safety messages that follow have

-NOTICE level hazards.
-These messages are used to indicate a situation that can cause damage to the boat and accessories and/ or the environment, or cause the equipment to operate improperly.
+The safety messages that follow have NOTICE level hazards.
+These messages are used to indicate a situation that can cause damage to the boat and accessories and/or the environment, or cause the equipment to operate improperly.

 - Unapproved modifications to the boat or systems may impair the boat's safety and performance characteristics and shorten the boat's life.
 Any alterations to the boat may void its warranty.
 Always consult the boat manufacturer before making modifications or adding equipment. - ALWAYS be environmentally responsible.
 Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil and fuel.
+Collect all trash and dispose properly on shore.
+Keep our waters clean!
 Consult the local authorities or reclamation facility.